soofka/coronavirus-tracker/README.md

 ## TODO
 ### backlog
+- make chart controls interact with query string and local storage
 - make date arrows interact with query string and local storage through select
+- animate chart properly
+- make chart bars display values on hover
+- add axises and values to the cart
+- add legend to the chart
 - fix double labels loading in case of non-default labels
 - fix double historical data call (in case if country and region is set on entry)
 - add advanced minification (closure compiler, better image minification, better css minification)